Working in the search window

 Activate or deactivate real-time data flow

-Click the spinning clock icon to suspend or reestablish the flow of real-time data.
+Click the RT icon to suspend or reestablish the flow of real-time data.
 In some cases of extremely large volumes of data, real-time data flow will stop automatically and a warning message will be shown above the table.
 This is done to prevent the browser from crashing.

 Apply previously used time intervals